CBIIT/bento-icdc-frontend/docs/landingPage/README.md

 # Landing Page
 ## From Bento Landing page To ICDC Landing page.

+Overwrite Bento's landing page by using ICDC landing page's code, then add custodian configures one by one.
+That eliminates the time on styling changes.

 **Bento Landing Page**

 <img src="../assets/bento_landing.png" alt="Bento Landing" width="600"/>